stucchio/Homepage/content/more_on_detecting_bias.md

 Concretely, the smaller $@ e_{m/w} $@ is, the more men/women are discouraged by education.
 And the smaller $@ a_{m/w} $@ is, the less intrinsic ability men/women have.

 Unfortunately, looking at the number of graduates doesn't help us answer the question of bias very much.
-If $@ w_g \ll m_g $@, this could be because either $@ a_w < a_m $@ or $@ b_w < b_m $@.
+If $@ w_g \ll m_g $@, this could be because either $@ a_w < a_m $@ or $@ e_w < e_m $@.
 We are completely unable to distinguish between two alternate hypothesis, namely "tech education discriminates against women" and "women have lower intrinsic ability".

+Because a large number of ideological people buy into both of these hypothesis, but fiercely disagree with each other, discussion is poisoned.
+Both groups correctly believe that the data supports them, but fail to recognize it also supports their opponent.
+What we really need is an alternate measurement which will contradict one of these ideologies (depending of course on the actual value of the measurement).

 # The Autodidact Ratio